autoloadnextpost/auto-load-next-post/readme.txt

 You need to place it inside the loop.
 If that is not the case then you have not included the content of the post correctly according to the theme you are using.

-= Does the plugin detect my theme and insert the correct selectors for me? =
+= Does the plugin detect my theme and insert the theme selectors for me? =

-No, it does not.
+If the theme author has added support for Auto Load Next Post and has set the theme selectors then yes, it will set the theme selectors for you.
+If not supported then it does not.
 You may follow this guide to help you [find your theme selectors](https://autoloadnextpost.com/documentation/find-theme-selectors/).

 = My theme does not work with the plugin, what do I do? =

-If after adding theme support to your `functions.php` file, first, check that you have a post navigation at the end of your post.
+Check that you have a post navigation at the end of your post.
 If one does exists then you may need to copy and modify the repeater template file **content-partial.php** in order to support your theme.

 Not all themes are coded the same way so some alterations will be needed to match the theme.
 If you need help with this then I provide [theme support](https://autoloadnextpost.com/product/theme-support/) on request.